You’re planning for your big day; you’ve found THE dress, the venue is booked and you’re starting to dream about walking up the aisle…

 KC: I offer a pre-wedding trial which lasts up to two hours.
-During this we will discuss the type of wedding, the look she wants to achieve, the dress and her colour scheme.
+During this time, we will discuss the type of wedding, the look she wants to achieve, the dress and her colour scheme.
 I will talk them through everything from skin care and preparation to the products that I am using.
 When I do the make-up I always start minimally and build up layers as more is wanted, it’s much easier to add than to remove.
 I also give guidance on how best to keep her skin in tip top condition ready for the wedding day.
 The pre-wedding trial normally happens one or two months before the wedding.
-Then on the day I come and do her make-up.
+Then on the day I come to bridal prep and do her make-up.

 ME: Can you tell us a bit about skin care and the guidance that you give.